Blackprint/engine-js/README.md

         let iface = this.setInterface('BPIC/LibraryName/FeatureName/Template');
         iface.title = 'My Title';
         iface.description = 'My Description';

-        // You can use type data like Number/String or "Blackprint.Port"
-        // use "Blackprint.Port.Trigger" if it's callable port this.input = {
-            PortName1: Blackprint.Port.Default(Number, 123)
-        };

-        // Output only accept 1 type data
-        // use "Function" if it's callable port this.output = {
-            PortName2: Number
-        };
     }

     // Put logic as minimum as you can in .registerNode